eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 ## Stopping the container

+{% include alerts.html message="Stopping a container will delete it in irreversible way.
+Please be sure to use only stateless container and/or save their data in external volumes." %}

 To stop the container without deleting the component, set the **Enabled** field to **false**, and then press **Apply**.
 This will delete the running container, but leave this component available for running the container again in the future.
 If you want to completely remove the container and component, press the **Delete** button to the top right of the screen, and press **Yes** on the confirmation dialog.
 ![Stop-Container]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/stop_container.png)